 On our final day on the island of Ibiza, we decided to explore these winding cobbled streets.

-Green vines and pink blossoms wound their way up white washed walls and through metal balconies, framing our way on the steep incline to the top of the Dalt Vila.
+Green vines and pink blossoms wound their way up against white washed walls and through metal balconies, framing our way on the steep incline to the top of the Dalt Vila.

 If you ever do find time to explore the Ibiza that exists outside of the nightclubs, then spending a day in Eivissa is something I can’t recommend highly enough.